 - Abusing and torturing humankind with perfect insight into our physiology to maximize amount of physical or emotional pain, perhaps combining it with a simulated model of us to make the process infinitely long.

-It would be impossible to provide a complete list of negative outcomes of an AI agent with general reasoning ability that he would be able to inflict.
+It would be impossible to provide a complete list of negative outcomes of an AI agent with only some general cognitive ability that he would be able to inflict.
 We can expect a lot of these sorts of attacks in the future.
-The situation is even more complicated once we consider systems that exceed human capacity.
-Superintelligence may be capable of inventing dangers we are not even capable of predicting or imagining.
+The situation is even more complicated once we consider systems that exceed human cognitive capability.
+Such Superintelligence may be capable of inventing dangers we are not even capable of predicting or imagining.

 In another article, “Fighting malevolent AI: artificial intelligence, meet cybersecurity”, previously quoted Roman Yampolskiy argues that purposeful creation of malicious AI will likely be attempted by a range of individuals and groups, who will experience varying degrees of competence and success.
 These include: